 The fireworks will be launched from Letná Parks and can be best watched from the bridges and embankments. (©praha.eu).

 Where?
 The Terreiro do Paço.
 From 9pm (metro station: Terreiro do Paço).

 Why?
-On December 31st Lisboa dresses up to welcome the New Year.
+On December 31st Lisbon dresses up to welcome the New Year.
 Thousands of people fill the city main streets and public squares to celebrate amongst the New Year friends.